VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 ### Other sections

-The section `mouse` defines the time of mouse `double clicked`.
-It is used to handle with system inner events.
-Generally, it is unnecessary changed.
+The section `mouse` defines some parameters for mouse event.

-The definition of the keys in the section is as follows:
+The key in the section is as follow:

-- `dblclicktime`: The mouse double clicked time in ms
+- `dblclicktime`: The mouse button double clicked time in milliseconds.

-The content of the section in `MiniGUI.cfg` is as follows:
+The content of the section in the default `MiniGUI.cfg` is as follow:

 ```ini
 [mouse]